cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 # Run this slurm command to be allocated to a node in the default partition
 # We have set a maximum time and a few other constraints:
 srun --time=02:00:00 --mem=4000 --cpus-per-task=1 --pty bash

+# You can also use our shortcut command which essentially does the above!
+interactive
 ```

 When you are finished, execute the `exit` command to return to the headnode.